defold/doc/docs/en/manuals/profiling.md

   ![Global Properties](images/profiling/webprofiler_global_properties.png)

 ::: sidenote
 The LuaMem value is the amount of memory in kilobytes used by the Lua VM as reported by the Lua garbage collector.
-Memory is the amount of memory in bytes used by the engine.
+Memory is the amount of memory in kilobytes used by the engine.
 :::

 ### Resource profiler